 If during the registration process APEGS discovers that an applicant or member may not meet the Good Character Guideline then action will be taken.

 After your application is approved by the Registrar you will be notified by automatic email on how to check your application status and pay annual fees.

 You have the privilege of using the title "engineer-in-training" only after you have been approved.

-After you have paid annual fees, your stamp will be delivered which can take up to one week.
+After you have paid annual fees, your stamp will be delivered which can take up to five weeks.

 Your certificate will be delivered after it is signed which can take up to six weeks.
 You do not need your certificate in your possession in order to start using the title "engineer-in-training".

 Once you have applied with APEGS we need to be able to contact you both by email and by regular mail.
 It is very important that you keep your contact information up to date or you may not receive important correspondance regarding your file.
 It is your responsibility to make sure the information we have is correct and up to date.
 You can do this using APEGS Central (the new online profile).